Nhtoi/TextEditor/README.md

-Working on a simple text editor using python
+Working on a simple text editor using python, no new line, single line